ch4mpy/spring-addons/samples/tutorials/resource-server_with_jwtauthenticationtoken/README.md

 **Cool, we can now map authorities from any OAuth2 access-token, issued by any authorization-server, by just editing a configuration property!**

-Lets polish it by adding the possibility to configure a prefix and case transformation:
+Let's polish it by adding the possibility to configure a prefix and case transformation:
 ```java
 @Bean
 Jwt2AuthoritiesConverter authoritiesConverter(SpringAddonsSecurityProperties addonsProperties) {